With Heart Qi Stagnation, the Heart is unable to do its job effectively.

 In the absence of treatment by a competent practitioner of Chinese medicine, see your Doctor for a check-up.

-However, just as relevant for you is to face up to the emotional issues at the root of this syndrome.
+However, just as relevant for you is to face up to any emotional issues at the root of this syndrome.

-That does not mean that they should be allowed to burst forth!
+That does not mean that emotions should be allowed to burst forth!
 Nearly always, however, you will find talking to someone helpful.

 Otherwise … Well.
 You may think yourself strong, but believe me, your emotions are stronger and can overpower you.
 When they do, they can block Qi in one place (your Heart) and send it rushing into other areas, usually upwards – very destructively: sometimes terminally.
 Beware.
 (Heart attack and Stroke come to mind.)